Why choose SIP?

 Mobile VoIP applications allow employees to use the existing office numbers on their mobile devices.
 This constant connectivity between offices and field teams ensures smooth professional communication and increased productivity.

 SIP Trunking is a trustful and reliable technology, unlike the traditional phone services that can easily experience connection interruptions.
-Should connection failure occur, SIP Trunking providers have the ability to redirect numbers in case of connection outages or according to the customers needs.
+Should connection failure occur, SIP Trunking providers can redirect numbers in case of connection outages and according to the customer’s needs.

 Multiple Direct Phone Numbers

 With SIP Trunking, office phone numbers are no longer attached to the physical presence in a certain area.
 Phone numbers of different regions or countries can often be used regardless of your office location (This option is a subject of the regulation governing the phone numbers).